rhysnewell/aviary/docs/usage/README.md

 ### RAM control

 When performing assembly, users are required to estimate how much RAM they will need to use via `-m, --max-memory, --max_memory`

+### Temporary directory

+By default, Aviary will use `/tmp` to store temporary files during many processes throughtout assembly and MAG recovery.
+If you would like to use a different directory, you can specify this by using the flexible `--tmp` parameter.
+If you would permanently like to change the temporary directory, you can use `aviary configure --tmp /new/tmp` to change the `TMPDIR` environment variable within your current conda environment.

 ### Workflow control